Mon – Sun: 24/7 Plumbing

 4. Air Admittance Valve (AAV)

 An essential type of plumbing vent, the AAV, acts as a buffer to stop gasses from moving into a room while wastewater is drained.
 When opened, this wastewater pipe can release a sudden influx of harmful sewage gas, which gravity stops due to the AAV.
-Typically, these vents are used for multiple plumbing fixtures around the home, like the true vent.
+Typically, these vents are used for multiple plumbing fixtures around the home, such as the vent.

 Vent Pipe Problems